Photo credit: Getaway Today

 - Apparel: Guests of all ages will get into the spirit of friendship with Pixar Fest apparel.
 T-shirts, baseball caps and more feature colorful Pixar Fest character designs, available in men’s, women’s and youth sizes.
 Special companion apparel is designed to be worn “in pairs,” inspired by the stories of “Up,” “The Incredibles,” “Finding Nemo” and more.

-- Pixar headwear: Special themed headwear will allow guests to channel some of their favorite Pixar characters.
+- Pixar headwear: Specially themed headwear will allow guests to channel some of their favorite Pixar characters.
 Fun Pixar headwear includes:

 - Woody, Green Alien, WALL•E, EVE and Lightning McQueen Ears